M60 machine gun: Design flaws

-At the time of the M60's development, other designs, like the Belgian FN MAG and the German Rheinmetall MG 3 (MG42 derivative), had yet to enter production.
-In Army tests, the M60 proved fairly effective, but in the jungles of Southeast Asia, it displayed a number of troubling issues.
+The M60 was first used in great numbers during the American military intervention in Vietnam.
+It generally performed well but was not without some criticism.
+It famously received the nickname "The Pig" from soldiers who had to carry them in the tropical heat.

 The M60 machine gun crew member responsible for hot barrel changes uses protective asbestos gloves to prevent burns to the hands.

-A common complaint was the weapon's weight; though the M60 was among the lightest 7.62 mm machine guns of the era, the weapon was poorly balanced and thus awkward to carry for long periods.
+This stemmed from the weapon's weight; though the M60 was among the lightest 7.62 mm machine guns of the era, the weapon was poorly balanced and thus awkward to carry for long periods.
 The single most common complaint was that the M60 was unreliable in extreme conditions and prone to jamming and other malfunctions during heavy firing, especially when it was dirty.
 Sometimes spent casings would fail to extract and stay stuck inside the chamber, forcing a barrel change before it could be fired again.

 Due to the rotating bolt design, the M60 required stoning of burrs or roughness on the lugs, which could increase headspace, occasionally causing cartridge case stretching and head separation.
 This required replacement of the bolt.
 The M60 sometimes (depending on the version) tore off the rims from fired cartridge cases during the extraction cycle, causing a jam that required a cleaning rod to be rammed down the barrel to extract the torn cartridge, a potentially deadly procedure while under fire in combat.
 The barrel latch mechanism (a swinging lever) could catch on the gunner's equipment and accidentally unlatch, causing the barrel to fall out of the gun.
 On new M60s, the lever was replaced with a push button mechanism that was less likely to be accidentally released, but few of the older M60s were modified due to expense, with many of the extant weapons still bearing them.

 The grip/trigger housing assembly is held in place with a rather fragile leaf spring clip instead of the captive pins used in other designs.
 The spring clip has been known to be prone to breakage since the first trials at Aberdeen Proving Ground.
 Duct tape and cable ties have been seen on M60s in the field, placed there by their crews in case the spring clip breaks.
 The sear in the trigger mechanism gained a reputation for wearing down, and a malfunction could cause the gun to "run away".
 A second sear notch was eventually added to the operating rod to reduce the chance of this happening.